sysadmin-info/sysadmin.info.pl/content/en/blog/gitlab-integration-with-awx-automating-ansible-playbook-execution.md

 - ansible
 categories:
 - ansible
-image: images/2024-thumbs/ansible10.webp
+image: images/2024-thumbs/ansible11.webp
 ---

-### From Zero to Hero: Step-by-Step AWX Configuration and Management
+### Gitlab Integration with AWX - Automating Ansible Playbook Execution

-**In this video, I explain how to configure the AWX.**
+**In this video, I explain how to configure the AWX with GitLab.**

-{{<youtube DR8jYqejPJw>}}
+{{<youtube vjhXh0OD9gk>}}

+### GitLab installation

+If you do not have GitLab installed I recommend to watch and read this tutorial: [GitLab installation and configuration](/en/blog/gitlab-installation-and-configuration)

 Starting work with AWX, the open-source version of Ansible Tower, requires several steps to configure and launch your first job.
-Here is a detailed step-by-step guide to help you achieve your goal:
+Below is a detailed step-by-step guide to help you achieve your goal:

-##### Step 1: AWX Installation
+### Step 1: AWX Installation

 Assuming AWX is already installed on your system.
 If not, it's best to follow the official AWX documentation for the most up-to-date installation instructions.
 But you can also check my tutorial: [How to install AWX using Ansible playbook](/en/blog/how-to-install-awx-using-ansible-playbook)

 ### Step 2: AWX Configuration